Anti-theft system: Financial cost

 In addition to the initial obtainable cost of an item, the cost of replacement or recovery from theft of the item is usually considered when considering the cost of installing an anti-theft system.
 This cost estimation usually determines the maximum cost of the anti-theft system and the need to secure it.
 Expensive items will generally be secured with a higher cost anti-theft system, while low-cost items will generally be secured at a lower cost.
 Insurance companies will often mandate a minimum type of anti-theft system as part of the conditions for insurance.

 Threshold for theft

 Anti-theft systems are designed to raise the difficulty of theft to an infeasible (but not necessarily impossible) level.
 The kind of system implemented often depends on the acceptable threshold for theft.
-For example, keeping money in an inside shirt pocket increases the difficulty of theft above that necessary if the pocket was on a backpack, since unauthorized access is made sufficiently more difficult.
+For example, keeping money in an inside shirt pocket increases the difficulty of theft above that necessary if the pocket were on a backpack, since unauthorized access is made sufficiently more difficult.
 Methods of theft evolve to decrease the difficulty of theft, increased by newer anti-theft systems.
 Because of evolution on both sides and the social aspect of theft, the threshold for theft is very dynamic and heavily dependent on the environment.
 Doors in quiet suburban neighborhoods are often left unlocked, as the perceived thresholds for theft are very high.